Unit Group 2114

 - Department of Atmospheric and Oceanic Sciences

-The number of meteorologists should remain fairly stable over the next few years.
+The number of meteorologists should decrease slightly over the next few years.

 Because there are very few unemployed people in this occupation, because Quebec universities admit only a small number of students to meteorology programs, and because employers only rarely hire graduates of bachelor programs, individuals with masters degrees are very likely to find a job related to their field of study.